dokelung/msat/README.md

   * use `no`       => elements list = `[2, 4, 5, 1, 3]` (original order)

 * TARGETS_ORDER
- * order of targets for building the MC table (it doesn't matter here)
+ * order of targets for building the MC table
  * this order just affects the choose process
  * 3 strings are allowed: `'increase'`, `'decrease'` and `'no'` (the meaning just as `ELEMENTS_ORDER`)